nick-brown/ruby-interview-questions/README.md

 Q: Which core object includes the `Kernel` module?
 A: `Object`

-Q: What can you say for sure about an identifier that begins with a capital letter?
+Q: What can you say about an identifier that begins with a capital letter?
 A: It is a constant.

 Q: What does DSL stand for and why does it come up when describing Ruby?